pkardas/notes/books/fundamentals-of-architecture.md

 Service based architecture - one of the most pragmatic architecture styles, natural fit when doing DDD, preserves ACID better than any other distributed architecture, good level of architectural modularity.

+## Chapter 14: Event-Driven Architecture Style

+A popular distributed asynchronous architecture style used to produce highly scalable and high-performance apps.
+It can be used for small applications as well as large, complex ones.
+Made up of decoupled event processing components that asynchronously receive and process events.
+It can be used as a standalone style or embedded within other architecture style (e.g. event-driven microservices architecture).

+2 primary topologies:

+- the mediator topology - used when you require control over the workflow of an event process
+    - an event mediator - manages and controls the workflow for initiating events that require the coordination of multiple event processors, usually there are multiple mediators (associated with a particular domain)
+    - if an error occurs (no acknowledgement from on eof event processors), the mediator can take corrective action to fix the problem
+    - the mediator controls the workflow, it can maintain the event state and manage errors
+    - operates on commands (send-email, fulfill-order), rather than on events (email-sent, order-fulfilled)
+    - cons: not as highly decoupled as the broker topology, lower scalability, hard to model complex workflows
+- the broker topology - used when you require a high level of responsiveness
+    - no central event mediator
+    - message flow is distributed across the event processor components in a chain-like broadcasting fashion
+    - a good practice: for each event processor advertise what it did to the rest of the system, regardless of whether any other event processor cares about what that action was
+    - operates on events (email-sent, order-fulfilled), rather than on commands (send-email, fulfill-order)
+    - cons: challenging error handling - no central monitoring/controlling, not possible to restart a business transaction (because actions are taken asynchronously)

+ERROR HANDLING: the workflow event pattern - leverages delegation, containment, and repair through the use of a workflow delegate.
+On error, the event consumer immediately delegates the error to the workflow processor and moves on.
+The workflow processor tries to figure out what is wrong with the message (rules, machine learning, ...), once the message is repaired it can be sent back to the event processor.
+In case a very problematic error a human agent can determine what is wrong with the message and then re-submit.